 If your reference is reserved, the recruiter or the hiring manager can think your former employer doesn’t say bad things about you in fear of conflict, or because they just don’t have evidence to back it up.

-So, to conclude, your reference needs to be someone who knows you very well in a business setting, someone who is available, and someone who is not afraid to speak their minds.
+So, to conclude, your reference needs to be someone who knows you very well in a business setting, someone who is available, and someone who is not afraid to speak their mind.
 It goes without saying that it has to be someone who will say nice things about you!

 What do recruiters ask your references?